samsuh/2026-journal/README.md

 I wonder how these minor scales with with circle of fifths stuff. https://youtu.be/hzgDTocKyc4?si=mTixYHMz6_b6J1Mz

+Ah, so this is where the relative minor/ relative major comes into play.
+C major has the relative minor of A minor.

 ## 2/16/26 - Monday
 Seollal holiday is Wednesday this week, and i thought things would start being affected tomorrow, but a lot of things are already affected.
 I should prob move up the prep and go grocery shopping and stuff today instead of tomorrow.